 Financial Policies will be passed at the inaugural governing board.
-The initial budget will be approved by October of 2024.
+The initial budget will be approved one month after the inaugural board meeting.

 Insurance

 The School will maintain insurance coverage limits that either meet or exceed the District minimum insurance limit requirements.
 The School's insurance shall cover the School (and its subcontractors, to the extent that it is not otherwise insured) for those sources of liability which would be covered by the latest edition of the standard Workers' Compensation Policy.